In-person Poster Presenter Guidelines

 - The poster will be displayed as a single page.

 - Remember that people will be viewing the poster on a computer screen.
-To aid legibility, we recommend using large font sizes and a landscape page orientation.
+To aid legibility, we recommend using large font sizes.
 As a reference, many laptops have a screen aspect ratio of 16:9; so for example, this ratio would match a 36″ high by 64″ wide physical poster.

 - Viewers will be able to zoom in to inspect any part of your poster, but there is no scroll function.
 For this reason, we do not recommend long, portrait-orientated posters.